VeryGoodOpenSource/dart_frog/docs/docs/deploy/railway.md

 ```

 :::note
 This guide will show you how to auto-build-and-deploy to Railway using it's integrated build system.
-However, Railway is also able to deploy pre-built Docker images; so, you can build your application in an external system (like Github Actions) and [deploy to Railway with that image](https://docs.railway.app/overview/the-basics#services).
+However, Railway is also able to deploy pre-built Docker images.
+If you rather, you could build your application in an external system (like GitHub Actions) and [deploy to Railway with that image](https://docs.railway.app/overview/the-basics#services).
 :::

 ## Deploying

 ### 1. Create the Service

 To start, in your Railway project, [create a new service connected to your repository](https://docs.railway.app/guides/services#creating-a-service).
-You'll have to connect to your Github account to select the repository.
+You'll have to connect to your GitHub account to select the repository.

 :::tip
 If your repository is a _monorepo_ and your Dart Frog project is not the project's root directory, you can specify it's directory in the `Add Root Directory` setting under the `Source Repo` settings.